How to Be a Good Manager

 Attentive readers might notice that aforementioned qualities are dualistic, thus, to some degree, opposite.
 It is easy to imagine how the “trust and support” may become a pitiful micromanagement, and “challenge and give freedom” can lead to ugly burnout of a team stuck in goals that have nothing to do with reality.

 Both qualities are opposite and complementary at the same time.
 One of the most popular analogies would be Kaufman’s sailboat of people’s needs.
-The picture below shows that there are two parts of the sailboat of needs – the boat that keeps a person afloat (security) and the sail that lets you move further (growth).
+The picture below shows that there are two parts of the sailboat of needs.
+The boat that keeps a person afloat (security) and the sail that lets you move further (growth).

 The same goes for the good manager – enough support and encouragement to stay afloat, appropriate amount of drive and challenges to keep the team moving forward and achieve both personal and company goals.